arjunpatel-01/docs-chat-assistant/README.md

 - Compatibility with other frameworks.
   - Currently, this package is only compatible with Next.js because it utilizes its seamless API capabilities.
   - Testing with Express has not gone well because the current API methods return a fetch API Response object.
 There is no easy conversion from one to the other, especially when dealing with ReadableStreams.
 There is a method called `fromWeb()` that may make the conversion simpler; however, it is labeled as experimental and should not be used in production level code.
+- This package does not support other LLMs or Vector Stores.
 - The Assistant API is not protected.
 While not technically a large issue since the concept is built around client-side interactions with your OpenAI Assistant, it could be abused if a user spams messages.
   - A great workaround is to set a rate limit on the frequency of API calls that can be made.
   - Another workaround is by implementing JWT/refresh tokens. however, the API doesn't include that out-of-the-box yet.
 This will likely be included in future versions.